Jazqa/kwin-quarter-tiling/README.md

 ## Do not use yet if...
 - You use more than one Plasma panel
-- You use a vertical Plasma panel (easy fix)
 - You except it to work flawlessly (spoiler: it doesn't)
 - You use more than one screen (I have only one so I can't guarantee it doesn't explode when used with more)
 - You wish to remain sane